-Formally known as Autism Spectrum Disorder, or ASD, the condition describes a spectrum of developmental disabilities, in which people struggle with speech, interpersonal relations, emotions, and more.
+Autism, formally known as Autism Spectrum Disorder, or ASD, is a condition that describes a spectrum of developmental disabilities.
+Individuals with autism typically struggle with speech, interpersonal relations, emotions, and social skills.

-According to the Center for Disease Control and Prevention (CDC), 1 in 59 children born in the U.S. have ASD, and boys are four times more likely to have it than girls.
+According to the Center for Disease Control and Prevention (CDC), 1 in 59 children born in the United States have ASD, and boys are four times more likely to have it than girls.

 7 Misconceptions About Autism Explained

 Despite its prevalence, there are still many common misconceptions about autism.
 But parents who suspect that their children are autistic need clarity, especially in the early stages of diagnosis and treatment.

 Truth: Vaccines do not cause autism.
 There is no known single cause.

 In 1998, Dr. Andrew Wakefield published a paper that suggested the measles, mumps, and rubella vaccine (MMR vaccine) triggered autism.
 His research was quickly determined to be fraudulent, he was found guilty of ethical violations, and his medical license was revoked.
 Subsequent studies proved his research was, indeed, wrong.